zhubby/archgw/docs/source/concepts/tech_overview/request_lifecycle.rst

   lifecycle.
 The downstream and upstream HTTP/2 codec lives here.
-* :ref:`Prompt handler subsystem <arch_overview_prompt_handling>` which is responsible for selecting and forwarding prompts ``prompt_targets`` and establishes the lifecycle of any **upstream** connection to a hosted endpoint that implements domain-specific business logic for incoming promots.
+* :ref:`Prompt handler subsystem <arch_overview_prompt_handling>` which is responsible for selecting and forwarding prompts ``prompt_targets`` and establishes the lifecycle of any **upstream** connection to a hosted endpoint that implements domain-specific business logic for incoming prompts.
 This is where knowledge of targets and endpoint health, load balancing and connection pooling exists.
 * :ref:`Model serving subsystem <model_serving>` which helps Arch make intelligent decisions about the incoming prompts.
 The model server is designed to call the purpose-built LLMs in Arch.